About Us

 The family of organizations supporting North Carolina’s 26 electric cooperatives includes:

 Together, we are North Carolina’s Electric Cooperatives.
 We join more than 900 electric cooperatives across the United States to form a strong national network, powering the lives of 42 million Americans in 47 states.
 The national association supporting the network of 900 electric cooperatives is called America’s Electric Cooperatives.
-Many of these cooperatives, including most of North Carolina’s electric cooperatives, identify as Touchstone Energy cooperatives as a symbol of the strength of our national network.

 Our Principles